matevzl533/Noccaea_praecox_transcriptome/README.md

 ### de novo assembly with Trinity

 We used [Trinity](https://github.com/trinityrnaseq/trinityrnaseq) for transcriptome de novo assembly with default parameters with the addition of strand information (--SS_lib_type RF).
+The codes for the steps after assembly with Trinity are included in the postprocessing.sh file.

 ### Removing redundancy